Seyrantepe station

 Seyrantepe is a station on the M2 line of the Istanbul Metro.
-It is the western terminus of the 1.8 km Seyrantepe branch of the line, with shuttle trains operating back and forth, to Sanayi.
+It is the western terminus of the 1.8 km Seyrantepe branch of the line, with shuttle trains operating back and forth, to Sanayi Mahallesi.
 The most notable structure near the station is the Ali Sami Yen Sports Complex, the home stadium of Galatasaray S.K.; located adjacent to the station on the other side of the Istanbul Outer Beltway.

 Seyrantepe station, along with the Seyrantepe branch, opened on 11 November 2010.